USC-InfoLab/orddc2024/README.md

 ```bash
 python dataset_download.py
 ```
-Alternatively, you can manually download the dataset from [How to access the data](https://figshare.com/articles/dataset/RDD2022_-_The_multi-national_Road_Damage_Dataset_released_through_CRDDC_2022/21431547/1), and use `DataPreprocessingGuide.ipynb` to check the statistics of the dataset and convert XML annotations to YOLO labeling (txt) for YOLO training
+Alternatively, you can manually download the dataset from [How to access the data](https://figshare.com/articles/dataset/RDD2022_-_The_multi-national_Road_Damage_Dataset_released_through_CRDDC_2022/21431547/1), and then use the`DataPreprocessingGuide.ipynb` notebook to review the dataset statistics and convert XML annotations to YOLO format (txt) for YOLO training.

-Use this Jupyter notebook:
+To run the Jupyter notebook, use:
 ```bash
 DataPreprocessingGuide.ipynb
 ```